Particular/docs.particular.net/persistence/dynamodb/sagas.md

 - nservicebus/sagas
 ---

+This article describes how to configure [NServiceBus sagas](/nservicebus/sagas/) for use with DynamoDB

-## Configure the Saga table
+## Configure the saga table

-The Saga data table can be configured via:
+The saga data table can be configured as follows:

 snippet: DynamoSagaTableConfiguration